to place it on page-->

 How to Knit the Tile Stitch Pattern

 The Tile Stitch is a simple, textured knit-and-purl pattern that creates subtle blocks of raised knit stitches against a smooth reverse stockinette background.
 These “tiles” repeat horizontally and vertically, creating a structured geometric texture without being overly bulky.
+The Tile Stitch belongs to the Knit and Purl Stitches family because it creates texture using only basic knit and purl stitches.

 The clean, geometric look makes it ideal for scarves, dishcloths, or even larger projects like baby blankets and cushion covers.
 It is also a good choice for a men’s beanie.